-Three State Fair Entries total from 50242, 50243, 50244, 50245; and 1 entry from 50247.
+Two State Fair Entries total from 50242, 50243, 50244, 50245; and 1 entry from 50247.

-Check-in-Wednesday, 8 a.m.

-Judging-Wednesday 9:30 a.m.
+Project Check-in - Tuesday, 5-8 p.m.
+Judging - Wednesday, 9:30 a.m.
 Humiston Building

-Design Decisions, Beginning: (SF 50242)
+Design Decisions, Beginning (SF 50242)

 Any exhibit must have been created or redesigned by the exhibitor as part of their current Interior Design 4-H project.
 Exhibitors should be knowledgeable about various aspects of the project.
 Exhibits could include items such as, but not limited to, comparison studies of different products or techniques; made accessories, wall-hangings, window coverings, or furniture items; refinished or redesigned furniture; or a plan to solve some type of interior design problem.
 Exhibit should be appropriate to the exhibitor's age, skills and ability in this project.